 - Easy to access plus you don't need to climb up and down ladders

-- The rear lounge is always popular and converts to additional sleeping for grand-kids or families.
+- The rear lounge is always popular and converts to additional sleeping for grandkids or families.

 - Head clearance can be a problem and varies by model

-- Knees - as our customers get older it can get harder to maneuver in and out of bed meaning they eventually like to upgrade to a model with a ground level bed.
+- Knees - as our customers get older it can get harder to maneuver in and out of bed meaning they eventually like to upgrade to a model with a ground-level bed.

 Bed over the cab (East West)

-- East west does mean someone is sleeping on the inside if you're sleeping as a couple up there.
+- East-west does mean someone is sleeping on the inside if you're sleeping as a couple up there.
 Climb into bed and test it out to make sure you can both get in and out easily.

-Rear u-shaped lounge with drop down double bed
+Rear u-shaped lounge with drop-down double bed

 This model is a great 7m-8m motorhome optimizing space due to the fact there is no permanent bed taking up floor space during the day.
 Come bedtime you can bring it down without much effort at all.
-Most of these will be electronic, accessible by the push of a button and able to be stored during the day fully made up (expect for needing to store the pillows).
+Most of these will be electronic, accessible by the push of a button and able to be stored during the day fully made up (except for needing to store the pillows).

-- The u shaped lounge everyone loves
+- The U shaped lounge everyone loves

 - You can leave the bed fully made up making it super easy to climb into bed at night